pliu55/pRSEM_demo/README.md

 * * *

 ## <a name="Introduction"></a> Introduction
 Prior-enhanced RSEM (pRSEM) is an RNA-seq quantification method that utilizes external data set for the task of transcript abundance estimation.
-The workflow of pRSEM is depicted in the following figure.
+The workflow of pRSEM is illustrated in the following figure.

 ![alt text](https://github.com/pliu55/pRSEM_demo/blob/master/input/workflow.jpg)

 This repository is a mini-example for running pRSEM.
 It contains all the required software packages, input files, installation and running scripts.
 Each component is described below in details.
 This demo runs in 4 threads by default.
-The installation and running will take about 20 to 30 minutes on a 4 x 2.4GHz core machine depending on the R/Bioconductor libraries that the user has already installed.
+The installation and running will take about 20 to 30 minutes on a 4 x 2.4GHz core machine depending on which R/Bioconductor libraries user has already installed.

 ## <a name="Download"></a> Download
 There are two ways to download this demo and all three required submodules